Mortgage Credit Availability Index

 CONVENTIONAL, GOVERNMENT, CONFORMING, AND JUMBO MCAI COMPONENT INDICES

 MBA now reports on five total measures of credit availability as part of the monthly MCAI release: the Total Mortgage Credit Availability Index, the Conventional Mortgage Credit Availability Index, the Government Mortgage Credit Availability Index, the Conforming Mortgage Credit Availability Index, and the Jumbo Mortgage Credit Availability Index, with historical data back to 2011.

-Of the four component indices, the Conforming MCAI saw the greatest easing (up 3.0 percent over the month) followed by the Conventional MCAI (up 2.4 percent).
-The Government MCAI and Jumbo MCAI both increased 1.8 percent over the month.
+Of the four component indices, the Conventional MCAI and Conforming MCAI saw the greatest easing (both up 1.2 percent over the month) followed by the Government MCAI (up 0.1 percent).
+The Jumbo MCAI decreased over the month (down 0.1 percent).

 Source: Mortgage Bankers Association; Powered by Ellie Mae's AllRegs Market Clarity

 The Conventional, Government, Conforming, and Jumbo MCAIs are constructed using the same methodology as the Total MCAI and are designed to show relative credit risk/availability for their respective index.
 The primary difference between the total MCAI and the Component Indices are the population of loan programs which they examine.
 The Government MCAI examines FHA/VA/USDA loan programs, while the Conventional MCAI examines non-government loan programs.
 Similarly, the Jumbo MCAI examines everything flagged as "Jumbo" while the Conforming MCAI examines loan programs that fall under conforming loan limits.